Eliminating Retained Foreign Objects

 While foreign items should never be left behind following a surgery or other invasive procedure it unfortunately does happen, but hospitals are doing everything they can to prevent such incidents from happening.
 In 2008, MHA initiated the Call to Action framework around retained objects.
 SAFE COUNT provides hospitals with resources of best clinical practices to prevent retained foreign objects following labor and delivery, a road map of best practices and a tool kit to implement the road map recommendations in their facilities.
 Currently, 77 hospitals are participating in SAFE COUNT and are working toward implementing the best practices as outlined in the road map.

-Due to the exceptional work of hospitals, it has been two years and counting since there was a retained object in labor and delivery.
+Due to the exceptional work of hospitals, Minnesota went more than two years without a retained object in labor and delivery.

 Download the Road Map to Preventing Retained Objects in Vaginal Deliveries.

 In 2009, after a successful start reducing retained objects in labor and delivery, MHA expanded its efforts, focusing on counting and accounting for surgical items used in the operating room.
 MHA again initiated the Call to Action framework and developed SAFE ACCOUNT.
 Like SAFE COUNT, SAFE ACCOUNT provides a road map of best practices and a tool kit to help hospitals with implementation.
 Progress is being made in reducing retained surgical sponges.
 When SAFE ACCOUNT began, retained sponges accounted for 57 percent of retained objects.
 In 2011, sponges accounted for 32 percent of retained objects.
-Currently 107 hospitals are participating in SAFE ACCOUNT.
+With participants sustaining more than 95 percent of best practices, SAFE ACCOUNT has been "retired."
+These practices have successfully been hardwired into the policies and procedures in Minnesota's hospitals.

 Download the Road Map to Preventing Retained Objects in the O.R.